bcgov/cas-cif/docs/concurrentRevisionHandling.md

-# Handling of Concurrent Revisions
+# Handling of Concurrent Revision

 The purpose of this document is to outline how we allow concurrent revisions to be made to a proeject.